pymupdf/PyMuPDF/docs/pixmap.rst

       :arg list,tuple opaque: make this color fully invisible (transparent).
 A sequence of integers 0 <= i <= 255 with a length of :attr:`Pixmap.n`.
 Default is *None*.
 E.g. in the RGB case a typical choice would be ``opaque=(255, 255, 255)`` for white.

-   .. method:: invertIRect([irect])
+   .. method:: invert_irect([irect])

       Invert the color of all pixels in :ref:`IRect` *irect*.
 Will have no effect if colorspace is *None*.

       :arg irect_like irect: The area to be inverted.
 Omit to invert everything.

-   .. method:: copyPixmap(source, irect)
+   .. method:: copy(source, irect)

       Copy the *irect* part of the *source* pixmap into the corresponding area of this one.
 The two pixmaps may have different dimensions and can each have :data:`CS_GRAY` or :data:`CS_RGB` colorspaces, but they currently **must** have the same alpha property [#f2]_.
 The copy mechanism automatically adjusts discrepancies between source and target like so:

       If copying from :data:`CS_GRAY` to :data:`CS_RGB`, the source gray-shade value will be put into each of the three rgb component bytes.
 If the other way round, *(r + g + b) / 3* will be taken as the gray-shade value of the target.

       Between *irect* and the target pixmap's rectangle, an "intersection" is calculated at first.
-This takes into account the rectangle coordinates and the current attribute values ``source.x`` and ``source.y`` (which you are free to modify for this purpose via :meth:`Pixmap.setOrigin`).
+This takes into account the rectangle coordinates and the current attribute values ``source.x`` and ``source.y`` (which you are free to modify for this purpose via :meth:`Pixmap.set_origin`).
 Then the corresponding data of this intersection are copied.
 If the intersection is empty, nothing will happen.

       :arg source: source pixmap.
       :type source: :ref:`Pixmap`

       :arg irect_like irect: The area to be copied.

-   .. method:: writeImage(filename, output=None)
+   .. method:: save(filename, output=None)

       Save pixmap as an image file.
 Depending on the output chosen, only some or all colorspaces are supported and different file extensions can be chosen.
 Please see the table below.
 Since MuPDF v1.10a the *savealpha* option is no longer supported and will be silently ignored.